 Being of Belgian descent and residing in the predominantly Belgian section of Detroit’s eastside, their goal was to stimulate interest in bicycling – especially racing – among the local population.
 A license was obtained from the Amateur Bicycle League of America, now known as USA Cycling, and the club promoted a local race and began to train young racers.

 When club founder Bob Devos passed away on February 24, 1978, the race was renamed the Debaets-Devos Memorial Race.

 Over the years Bob Devos worked tirelessly to promote cycling, especially racing.
 With a background in road racing in Belgium, he was a forerunner in the advancement of cycling in the United States.
 Not only did he promote road races, he also organized professional six-day races at the State Fair Grounds and Cobo Arena in Detroit.

 In 1966 the race was held at Detroit’s Chandler Park, and remained there until 1983 when it was held on Washington Boulevard in Detroit.
 From 1985-2005 the race was held on the streets of Detroit’s East Side, with the start/finish line in front of the Cadieux Café.
 In 2006 the race was held at The Palace of Auburn Hills.
-The race has been held in it current location at Cross Creek Industrial park since 2007.
+The race has been held in its current location at Cross Creek Industrial Park in Auburn Hills since 2007.

 While the Debaets-Devos race has continued to be a major focus of the club since its formation, the club has continued to grow in both size and the scope of its involvement in the cycling community.

 In 2005 O2 Creative Solutions took over as the main title sponsor and the club continued to grow.
 As Team O2 / Cadieux Bicycle Club, the club added a track team, a cyclocross team, and a touring group to the road and mountain bike racing teams.
-The Club began sponsoring time trial and cyclocross races in addition to the Debaets-Devos road race.
+The Club began sponsoring road time trial and cyclocross races in addition to the Debaets-Devos road race.